lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 There is no fixed "level of abstractness" of anything; which is another way of saying that nothing is simply essential or non-essential "in general", from *all* perspectives.

-So, where does that leave us with phrases such as "that's too abstract".
-Well, that is then translates to "that's too essential".
-And what the hell would people mean, if they actually mean this?
+So, where does that leave us with phrases such as "that's too abstract"?

+## "That is too abstract"

+This would translate to "that's too essential".
+But what the hell do they think they're advicing you to actually do, if they actually meant this?
 I don't know.

-Chances are they are **not** talking about essential and non-essential, and therefore **they are not talking about abstraction at all**.
+Chances are they are **not** talking about the essential and the non-essential, and therefore **they are not talking about abstraction at all**.

-You will have to ask them more about what the problem is.
+## "Abstraction should not be a goal"

+This one is very strange.
+Abstraction is not the goal for whom? and when?
+Clearly, if you have a problem P, and you need to solve it, then identifying the essence of it *has* to be your immediate goal, otherwise you can't know what to solve.
+And considering the fact that we *rarely* attain all the knowledge about what the essence of a problem is, then it seems that we'll always be looking for the essence of the problem.
+So creating an abstraction of the problem, **is** our long term goal.

+Now, if you later realize that some of what you thought was non-essential noise is actually essential, then great, now you know more about the problem, and should update your abstraction accordingly.
+If this evolution becomes a nightmare, it will be for reasons entirely unrelated to the utility of abstracting.
+Maybe your programming language sucks and its type system is inexpressive.
+You exposed too many things.
+Maybe you were so mistaken about what the problem was that the previously considered non-essential parts were actually the very essence of the problem.
+Etc, etc.

+Don't blame the idea of abstraction for things caused by a poor language/type system/etc.
+It's like blaming the idea of software version numbers for things caused by poor software dependency managers.

+## "Don't abstract early"

+This one is related to the previous one, but it's especially incoherent, given that **nothing** you use as a programmer *isn't* an abstraction.
+Literally **nothing**.
+Not one thing.

+When you write the primitive `5` in your language, you are immediately in the realm of abstraction.
+You are not caring about a massive ton of non-essential aspects (operational noise, hardware electronics, etc) of using "the number five".
+`5` being the essential part of "working with the arabic number `5` on a von neumann machine".

+Moreover, when "Don't abstract early" gets translated to "don't identify the essence of the problem early", then it goes from simply not making sense to flat out harmful.

+But let's assume the best intentions, and say that, once again, they must be referring to something that has nothing to do with the utility of abstraction.
+Then they probably mean "Don't put layers of indirection before you know you will need them", which can be reduced to "Don't use things before you know you will need them", and eventually reduced to some truistic thing such as "think before doing".